Daniel-Liu-c0deb0t/triple_accel/README.md

-# triple accel
+# triple_accel
 ![Build and Test](https://github.com/Daniel-Liu-c0deb0t/triple_accel/workflows/Build%20and%20Test/badge.svg)

-Rust edit distance routines accelerated with SIMD.
+Rust edit distance routines accelerated using SIMD, with support for Hamming, Levenshtein, etc. distances.

 ## Example
-`triple accel` provides a very simple and easy to use framework for common edit distance operations.
+`triple_accel` provides a very simple and easy to use framework for common edit distance operations.
 Calculating the Hamming distance (number of mismatches) between two strings is extremely simple:
 ```Rust
 use triple_accel::*;